-Universalism is now necessary such that humans might secure a chance of preventing global nuclear war and global warming ecocide.
+Global cooperation and popular action is now necessary if we are to respond effectively to the risks of global nuclear war and global warming ecocide.
 The consequences of nuclear or environmental catastrophe risk ending all multicellular life on Earth.
 Nuclear war, global warming, and the sixth mass extinction combine to create perilous conditions on Earth which pose a risk for, not only incurring massive human suffering through the collapse of industrial capitalist civilization, but risks ending all life on Earth.

 The entire planet is doomed if we don't change our mental frame of reference, freeing ourselves from the vast corporate-state delusional, destructive, dishonest indoctrination.
 We now encounter severe institutional power problems, not problems of personalities or individual politicians.
 The corporation and the state, which are the foundations of the current global political system, are undemocratic and environmentally destructive due to the internal systems of concentrated power and the system of monetary rewards through private, short-term profits.